GitAbbonu/Cipriano-Mereu/README.md

 <h1 align="center">Hi 👋, I'm Cipriano Mereu</h1>
-<h3 align="center">👨‍💻 A passionate frontend developer from Sardinia</h3>
+<h3 align="center">👨‍💻 A passionate developer from Sardinia</h3>

 Hi!
 I'm passionate about computer science and I like to stay constantly updated on the latest technological innovations.
-My biggest passion is front-end development, particularly the creation of engaging and intuitive user interfaces.